$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Scheme for -symmetric transformation of states

-In the limit $\alpha \rightarrow \frac{\pi}{2}$ we obtain:
+In the limit $\alpha \rightarrow \frac{\pi}{2}$, we obtain:

-and for $\alpha \rightarrow -\frac{\pi}{2}$ we have:
+and for $\alpha \rightarrow -\frac{\pi}{2}$, we have:

 The corresponding geometry of the states in these limits is shown in Fig.~\ref{Fig1} and Fig.~\ref{Fig2}.
 These results \textit{apparently} seem contradictory to the well-known impossibility of unambiguous discrimination of linearly dependent states~\cite{chefles1998unambiguous}.
-However, such $\mathcal{PT}$-symmetric transformation inevitably involves postselection, and in the next Section~\ref{Embed}, we show that changing the angles in the $\mathcal{PT}$-symmetric subspace happens at the cost of reduction of postselection probability.
-Considering the probability of postselection, these results align with those presented in~\cite{chefles1998unambiguous}.
+However, such $\mathcal{PT}$-symmetric transformation inevitably involves postselection, and in the next Section~\ref{Embed}, we show that changing the angles in the $\mathcal{PT}$-symmetric subspace happens at the cost of reduction of probability of successful postselection.
+When considering the probability of postselection, these results align with those in~\cite{chefles1998unambiguous}, as we show further in the text.

-As shown in Eqn.~\ref{IntermediateAfter12}, in the general case, an arbitrary set of three states can be reduced to the states in Eqn.~\ref{IntermediateAfter12} by $\mathcal{PT}$-symmetric transformations.
-Thus an arbitrary set of three states is uniquely characterized by its $\rho$ value, up to the initial unitary transformation in Methods.
-Therefore, the parameter $\alpha$ can be employed to convert a set of three states characterized by the parameter $\rho$ into another set of three states corresponding to the parameter $\rho^\prime$.
+As we showed earlier, an arbitrary set of three states can be reduced to the states in Eqn.~\eqref{IntermediateAfter12} through $\mathcal{PT}$-symmetric transformations.
+Thus, an arbitrary set of three states is uniquely characterized by its $\rho$ value, up to the initial unitary transformation described in Methods~\ref{Methods}.
+Therefore, the parameter $\alpha$ can be used to convert a set of three states characterized by the parameter $\rho$ into another set of three states corresponding to the parameter $\rho^\prime$.
 This can be done by setting the value of $\alpha$ to be:

 depending on the values of $\rho$ and $\rho^\prime$ to ensure that $\lvert\sin\left(\alpha\right)\lvert\le 1$, as illustrated in Fig.~\ref{Fig3}.
-By running \textit{Steps 1} and \textit{2} backward, one can transform the second set of states to the first one.
-As we discuss in Section~\ref{Embed}, when postselection probability is taken into account, this does not lead to the reduction of error rate in comparison with conventional Hermitian approaches.
-However, this property may be useful for the discrimination of states with highly asymmetric geometries as we discuss in Section~\ref{Discussion}.
+By running these \textit{Steps} backward, one can transform the second set of states back to the first set.
+As we discuss in Section~\ref{Embed}, when the postselection probability is taken into account, this does not lead to a reduction in error rate compared to conventional Hermitian approaches.
+However, this property may be useful for the discrimination of states with highly asymmetric geometries, as we discuss in Section~\ref{TrineQKD}.